International SyTy Registry

 Original Sweepstakes Winner: Frank Paciello

 Due to the growing interest this truck has brought across the internet, the SyTy Registry has opted to not detail this information as not to compromise and to protect the efforts and time that have been put into the ongoing research and resourcing information on the truck to save it.
-It should be noted – the truck is located in a secured area and not fully accessible by the public.
-The property in which the truck is on and the people who currently have access are well aware of what the truck is, the value, and DO NOT welcome or allow visitors.
+With the help of a local owner – the truck is located in a secured area and not accessible to the public.
+The property in which the truck is on and the people who currently have access are well aware of what the truck is, the value, and DO NOT welcome or allow visitors to see the truck.
 We ask that you respect this information as it does not help the chance to potentially save this truck.

 • #2872Marlboro No. 6